andrejsstepanovs/speedometer/README.md

 I got tired of dirty ad filled, user tracking, etc speedometer apps, so I made this simple one.
 Download the APK from Releases or build from source.

+## Installation

+Download and install the APK from (Releases)[https://github.com/andrejsstepanovs/speedometer/releases/latest] or build from source.

 ## Features

 * **Real-time Speed:** Centered display in km/h with dynamic font sizing to fit any screen width.